Mitchell Langerak: Borussia Dortmund

-On 12 May 2010, Melbourne Victory accepted a third offer for Langerak from Borussia Dortmund, a four-year-deal.
+On 12 May 2010, Melbourne Victory accepted a third offer for Langerak from Borussia Dortmund, a four-year deal.
 After joining Dortmund, Langerak became the club's second choice goalkeeper during the 2010–11 Bundesliga season and was a regular in matchday squads.
-Langerak said his goal for the season was to learn as much as possible.

-With Roman Weidenfeller injured, Langerak started his first game for Dortmund in their 3–1 win against reigning German champions Bayern Munich, where he showed a solid performance.
-Langerak made a return to the first team squad for the first time picked before an available Weidenfeller in Dortmunds second round DFB-Pokal game with Dynamo Dresden.
+Langerak said his goal for the season was to learn as much as possible.With Roman Weidenfeller injured, Langerak started his first game for Dortmund in their 3–1 win against reigning German champions Bayern Munich, where he showed a solid performance.
+Langerak made a return to the first team squad for the first time picked before an available Weidenfeller in Dortmund's second round DFB-Pokal game with Dynamo Dresden.
 During the game many flares were lit in Signal Iduna Park bringing some concern; no action was taken and Langerak showed signs of jubilation with manager Jürgen Klopp after the game as he recorded his first clean sheet in front of over 80,000 in attendance.

 On 12 May 2012, two years to the day after sealing his move to Borussia Dortmund, Langerak came on as a 34th-minute substitute in the DFB-Pokal final against Bayern Munich.
 He came on for the injured Roman Weidenfeller who had suspected rib damage after a challenge with Mario Gómez earlier in the game.
 Dortmund went on to win the game 5–2 to claim the cup and Langerak's third title in two seasons at the club.

 On 27 July 2013, Langerak won the 2013 DFL-Supercup with Dortmund 4–2 against rivals Bayern Munich.

 Langerak played the BVB opener of the 2013–2014 Bundesliga against Augsburg where he kept a clean sheet in a 4–0 win.
-This means that in the 7 league and Bundesliga games in which Langerak has played, Borussia Dortmund have won.
+This meant that in the seven league and Bundesliga games in which Langerak played Borussia Dortmund had won.

 On 18 September 2013, Langerak made his Champions League debut against Napoli after Weidenfeller was sent off.
-He broke two front teeth in collision with a goalpost in an unsuccessful attempt to stop Lorenzo Insigne scoring.

-On 23 August 2014, Langerak conceded the fastest goal (9 seconds), in the history of Bundesliga, on the opening game of the season 2014–15, a home match against Bayer Leverkusen, which ended 0–2 loss for Dortmund.
+He broke two front teeth in collision with a goalpost in an unsuccessful attempt to stop Lorenzo Insigne scoring.On 23 August 2014, Langerak conceded the fastest goal (9 seconds), in the history of Bundesliga, on the opening game of the season 2014–15, a home match against Bayer Leverkusen, which ended in a 2–0 loss for Dortmund.

 VfB Stuttgart

 For the 2015–16 season, Langerak moved to VfB Stuttgart.
-Mitchell Langerak made his Bundesliga debut for VfB Stuttgart on 7 May 2016 at home to FSV Mainz 05.
+He made his Bundesliga debut for VfB Stuttgart on 7 May 2016 at home to Mainz 05.
 The season ended with Stuttgart's relegation to the 2.
 Bundesliga.
 After the departure of Przemysław Tytoń, Langerak was handed the starting position and instantly became a fan favourite.